 The trick is to be able to disagree with someone and still have them as a friend.

 (Dad said this when you needed to do something…but were hesitating)

 They can’t take this away from us.

-(he almost always spoke these words after a fun time together)
+(he almost always spoke these words, or a similar version of them, after a fun time together)